IfcOpenShell/IfcOpenShell/win/readme.md

 \---win
 |   build-all.cmd                   - Runs all of the build scripts for IFCOS and it dependencies in a row without pauses
 |   build-deps.cmd                  - Fetches and builds all needed dependencies for IFCOS using Visual Studio
-|   build-deps.sh                   - Fetches and builds all needed dependencies for IFCOS using MSYS2 + MinGW
+|   build-deps.sh                   - Fetches and builds all needed dependencies for IFCOS using MSYS
 |   BuildDepsCache-<ARCH>.txt       - Cache file created by build-deps.cmd
 |   build-ifcopenshell.bat          - Builds IFCOS using Visual Studio
-|   build-ifcopenshell.sh           - Builds IFCOS using MSYS2 + MinGW
+|   build-ifcopenshell.sh           - Builds IFCOS using MSYS
 |   build-type-cfg.cmd              - Utility file used by the build scripts
 |   install-ifcopenshell.bat        - Installs/deployes IFCOS using Visual Studio.
-|   install-ifcopenshell.sh         - Installs/deployes IFCOS using MSYS2 + MinGW.
+|   install-ifcopenshell.sh         - Installs/deployes IFCOS using MSYS.
 |   readme.md                       - This file
 |   run-cmake.bat                   - Sets environment variables for the dependencies and runs CMake for IFCOS using Visual Studio
-|   run-cmake.sh                    - Sets environment variables for the dependencies and runs CMake for IFCOS using MSYS2 + MinGW
+|   run-cmake.sh                    - Sets environment variables for the dependencies and runs CMake for IFCOS using MSYS
 |   set-python-to-path.bat          - Utility for setting PYTHONHOME (read from BuildDepsCache-<ARCH>.txt) to PATH
 |   vs-cfg.cmd                      - Utility file used by the build scripts
 \---patches                         - Contains patches for the dependencies